 It lasted only 22 episodes and due to copyright hangups will never be released on DVD.

 In 2012, Cartoon Planet was relaunched on Friday night, playing some of Cartoon Network's original "classic cartoons" as they call them, as a part of the network's 20th anniversary.
 Zorak and Brak return as hosts.
-Now after one year of running, it appears that the block has lost its original purpose, the block now plays a hodge podge of both old and current shows, including Johnny Test and Annoying Orange and now not only runs on Fridays, but every week day as well.
+After one year of running, it appeared that the block has lost its original purpose, the block then played a hodge podge of both old and current shows, including Johnny Test and The High Fructose Adventures of The Annoying Orange and now not only ran on Fridays, but every week day as well.
 It ended its run on February 8, 2014, and then was re-launched again on Boomerang starting June 6.

 The following shows were rerun in the 2012 reboot:

 - Almost Naked Animals